|

 the bow ready for travel and slipped the bowstring, a spare, and

-a piece of archer's wax in her pack.
+a piece of archer's wax into her pack.
 Then she laid out two linen

 shiftsone to wear and one to washa woollen jerkin,